matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 - Measure:

-Draw a line on the image to measure the distance and angle.
+Draw a line ROI on the image to measure the distance and angle.
 The distance will be calculated with the pixel calibration.
 The angle is between the line and the horizontal direction.
 The line position and length can be changed by dragging the end points.
+The start point and the end point are in yellow and blue, respectively.

 - Measure angle: